Bhavacakra: The moon: liberation

 Above the wheel is an image of the moon; the moon represents liberation from the sufferings of samsara.
 Some drawings may show an image of a "pure land" to indicate liberation, rather than a moon.

 The Buddha pointing to the white circle: the path to liberation

 The upper part of the drawing also shows an image of the Buddha pointing toward the moon; this represents the path to liberation.
 While in Theravada Buddhism this is the Noble Eightfold Path, in Mahayana Buddhism this is the Bodhisattva path, striving to liberation for all sentient beings.
 In Tibetan Buddhism, this is Lamrim, which details all the stages on the path, while Zen has its own complicated history of the entanglement of meditation practice and direct insight.

 Inscription

-Drawings of the Bhavacakra usually contain an inscription consisting of a few lines of text that explain the process that keeps us in samara and how to reverse that process.
+Drawings of the Bhavachakra usually contain an inscription consisting of a few lines of text that explain the process that keeps people in samsara and how to reverse that process.